What to pack for Barcelona in September

 In this post, we are sharing our Barcelona packing list for fall, plus checklists and travel tips so that you are safe and are ready to take off!

-Prior to our trip to Barcelona in September, we researched everything and did a great job in packing right and in safeguarding our belongings.
-Yes, if you have been searching online you will find there each and every travel blog will talk about pickpocketing and theft.
-Yes, it exists, and yes we will share our tips.
+Prior to our trip to Barcelona in September, we researched everything and did a great job of packing right and of safeguarding our belongings.
+Yes, if you have been searching online, you will find there every travel blog will talk about pickpocketing and theft.
+Yes, it exists, and yes, we will share our tips.

 So keep reading!